aisultanios/YBB-YourBudgetBuddy/README.md

 ## ⭐️ Features:

-- Unlimited Budgets & Entries
+•  Unlimited Budgets & Entries.
-- Add Reminders
+•  Add Reminders, Images, and make notes to your Entries.
-- Partials: keep track of spending on Entries which are not fixed (such as Groceries or Gas)
+•  Partials: keep track of spending on Entries that are not fixed. (such as Groceries or Gas)
-- Mark your Entries as Paid & see the "Paid" Balance
-- Drag to reorder your Budgets & Entries
-- Add Notes to your Entries
-- View Charts of your Budgets
-- View Charts go your top spending & earnings
-- See a Running Balance of all your Budgets
+•  See a Running Balance of all your Budgets.
-- See a Running Balance of your Entries
+•  See a Running Balance of your Entries.
-- Choice of Currency Symbols (or add your own)
+•  View Charts of your cash flow categorized by periods.
+(Weekly, monthly, yearly, all-time, or a custom period)
+•  Select a period on the bar chart and review your spending trends, stats, charts, composition, and more on Analytics View.
+•  Currencies with dynamic rates for your Budgets.
+Each budget can be of a different currency but will be converted to present an accurate total balance in your main currency.
+(30+ currencies)
+•  Export your budgets and Custom period cashflow statements. (to CSV files for your spreadsheet software)
+•  Security Lock on your YBB.
+(Passcode, Touch ID & Face ID integration)
+•  Drag to reorder your Budgets, Entries, and Partials.

 ## 🛠️ Technologies:

-- Binding Patterns: `MVVM`
+- Binding Patterns: `MVVM`, `Clean Architecture`
 - Frontend: `Swift`
 - Frameworks: `SwiftUI`, `CoreData`, `Combine`, `Push Notifications`, `Charts`
 - API's: `exchangeratesapi.io`

 ## 🔜 Upcoming Features:

+•  Calculator for income and expense entries.
+•  Copy & duplicate your Budgets and Entries.
+•  Reoccurring entries.
-- Print your Budgets & Charts
+•  Print your Budgets & Charts.
-- Export your Budgets (to CSV files for your spreadsheet software)
+•  Export your Budgets and Custom period cashflow statements. (to .xlsx format for Excel spreadsheet software)
-- Organizing budgets in folders
+•  Export & Import your Budgets from & to other devices that have YBB installed.
+•  Widgets for quick entries on the go.
+•  Cloud Sync: easily accessing the same data on all your iPhones.
-- Multiple profiles (for you, your family, etc.)
+•  Multiple profiles. (for you, your family, your business, etc.)
-- More languages
-- Passcode, Touch ID & Face ID integration
-- Copy Budgets & Entries
+•  More Languages.
+(Russian, Kazakh, Turkish, German, and French are closest on the list)

 <details>
 <summary>